AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-overview.md

 Azure now provides the full power of the Visual Studio debugger in the cloud.
 Configure Azure Monitor to send telemetry to Application Insights.
 Enable Visual Studio to include the Application Insights SDK in your application.
 Once in Application Insights, you can use the Application Map to discover visually which parts of your running application are unhealthy or not.
 For those parts that are not healthy, errors and exceptions are already available for exploration.
 You can use the various analytics in Application Insights to go deeper.
 If you are not sure about the error, you can use the Visual Studio debugger to trace into code and pin point a problem further.

-For more information, see [Monitoring Web Apps](../application-insights/app-insights-azure-web-apps.md) and refer to the table of contents on the left for instructions on various types of apps and languages.

 ### Scenario 2 – Debug an Azure .NET web application for errors that only show in production